microsoft/LoNLI/README.md

 1. `data_v2.zip` - Unzip it to find 363 files.
 Each files is named with the corresponding capability (borrowed from [TaxiNLI](https://github.com/microsoft/TaxiNLI)).
    - For example `boolean_1.tsv` contains the examples form `boolean_1` template (found in `templates.ipynb`).
    - Each file contains three columns "premise", "hypothesis" and "label"
+2. `checklist_master.tsv` - The list of all 363 templates and corresponding generated file-names.
-2. `templates.ipynb` - The python notebook is a single-stop shop for creating data for all templates.
+3. `templates.ipynb` - The python notebook is a single-stop shop for creating data for all templates.
 It uses the `lexicon.py`
+   - The notebook needs the following packages to run: `copy`, `num2words`, `checklist`
-   - To run the notebook and install necessary requirements, please follow the guidelines in the [CheckList](https://github.com/marcotcr/checklist) repository.
+   - To run the notebook, please install using `pip install -r requirements.txt`
+   - Please also checkout the [CheckList](https://github.com/marcotcr/checklist) repository.

 ## Contributing